Brett-Tanner/Journal/Oct_22.md

 - When you rails generate a model, you get a migration file, a model file, testing harness for the model and a file that stores test data in the form of your model
   - not sure if the test data is immediately usable though, it seems to be as variables rather than in the correct form
   - this is a framework tho, those variables could link to something of the correct type
-  - if you use ':references' when generating, the new model will belong to the model prior
+  - if you use 'model_name:references' when generating, the new model will belong to the model prior
     - the flip side is adding has_many :object to the model for the thing it belongs to, which allows you to retrieve the 'many' using parent.many
   - it will also include a new col that's the name of the model you're relating it to + '_id' and contains the foreign keys